 I exfoliated my lips a day before taking these photos, and the finish I got was really gorgeous.
 The matte finish is indeed a classic matte look, but it looks very smooth… not wrinkly or crumbly.
 With the formula being infused with rosehip oil, it was rather flexible and comfortable to wear.
 I am incredibly picky when it comes to dry lips, and these didn’t bother me in the slightest.
 When I say flexible, I mean that as I move my mouth— whether it be eating or talking— I don’t see my lips cracking or flaking at all.

 I was most interested in wear time, though.
 With “last” in the name and claims of “extremely longwearing” color, I needed this final push to accept them into my collection.
 I’ve found that as long as you let them dry down completely before doing anything crazy, then you’re solid for at least 4-6 hours with some eating, and no transfer on drinking glasses.
 I ate a whole salami sandwich on a french baguette and only had a bit of wear in the corners of my mouth and the innermost parts of my lips.
 Everything else looked pretty dang great— the finish wasn’t even compromised.
 Now, if you try something oilier, they’ll slip off.

 On that note, they are easy to remove with a normal makeup remover cloth, unlike some long-lasting lipsticks.
 In the end, I gladly ushered them into my bursting liquid lipstick drawer.
 I truly enjoy the shades, but most of all the finish.
 I really like how smooth the color looks and how comfortable the formula is.
 They’ll be getting used year-round for sure.
 Even if you’re not usually a fan of matte lipsticks, I think these are worth a try.

-You can find the Pixi MatteLast Liquid Lips at Target.
+You can find the Pixi MatteLast Liquid Lips on the brand’s website.

 How many liquid lipsticks do you currently have and use?